 Eating disorders frequently develop during adolescence or early adulthood, but some reports indicate their onset can occur during childhood or later in adulthood.

 Eating disorders frequently co-occur with other psychiatric disorders, such as depression, substance abuse, anxiety disorders, and borderline personality disorder.
 In addition, people who suffer from eating disorders can experience a wide range of physical health complications, such as loss of bone mineral density, anemia, including serious heart conditions and kidney failure, that may lead to death.
-Recognition of eating disorders as real and treatable diseases, therefore, is critically important.

 - Refusal to maintain body weight at or above a minimally normal weight for one's age and height